9 essential tips for your new Apple Watch

 The basics

 Update your watch.
-After unboxing your watch and pairing it to your iPhone, you'll want to ensure it's running the latest version of WatchOS so you can take advantage of the newest features.
+After unboxing your watch and pairing it to your iPhone ($1,186 at Amazon), you'll want to ensure it's running the latest version of WatchOS so you can take advantage of the newest features.
 Read this to learn about the update process.

 Icons and apps.
 Curious as to what those small icons that flash on your watch's screen are?
 Or what about Siri's Raise to Speak feature?
 We cover that, plus a handful of other tips, in this post.